RavishankarDuMCA10/Sentiment-Based-Product-Recommendation-System/README.md

 ## 📬 Contact

-For issues or suggestions, feel free to open an [issue](https://github.com/yourusername/repo-name/issues) or reach out on [LinkedIn](https://linkedin.com/in/your-profile).
+For issues or suggestions, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/ravi-shankar-k-45a77224/).